Grand Rapids Child Custody Lawyer

 - The child's reasonable preference, if the child is old enough to express a preference;

 - Each parent's willingness and ability to facilitate and encourage a close and continuing relationship between the child and the other parent;

 - Domestic violence, regardless of whether the violence was directed against or witnessed by the child; and

 - Any other factor the court deems relevant to a particular child custody dispute.

 What is Parenting Time and Who Has it?

 Under Michigan law, it is the child that has the right to parenting time with both parents.
 Provided that it is in the best interest of the child, the judge will adopt a parenting time schedule that both parents agree on.
 If the parents can't agree on a schedule, the judge will create one for them.

 A court-ordered parenting time schedule establishes the minimum amount of parenting time for the noncustodial parent.
 This time is factored into the child support calculation.

-Seek an Experienced Child Custody Lawyer Today
+Contact Our Child Custody Lawyer Today

 Our attorneys at Scozzari Graham, PLLC, have the skill and flexibility to move quickly in family law cases, which may often provide an advantage in custody litigation.